xp44mm/FSharpCompiler.Docs/FSharpCompiler.Docs/Flex and Bison/Chapter 6 Virtual Machines.md

-Chapter 6 Virtual Machines
+# Chapter 6 Virtual Machines

-A computer constructed from actual physical devices is termed an actual computer or hardware computer.
+A *computer* constructed from actual physical devices is termed an *actual computer* or *hardware computer*.
 From the programming point of view, it is the instruction set of the hardware that defines a machine.
 An operating system is built on top of a machine to manage access to the machine and to provide additional services.
-The services provided by the operating system constitute another machine, a virtual machine.
+The services provided by the operating system constitute another machine, a *virtual machine*.

 A programming language provides a set of operations.
 Thus, for example, it is possible to speak of a Pascal computer or a Scheme computer.
 For the programmer, the programming language is the computer; the programming language defines a virtual computer.
 The virtual machine for Simple consists of a data area which contains the association between variables and values and the program which manipulates the data area.